Skip to main content

 Meeting point : Meet at 10.00 am at the ski lift of le Tour village.

-For people who regularly exercise/take part in sports.
-Six to seven hours of exercise per day.
-No mountaineering experience necessary.
+Physical level : For people who regularly exercise/take part in sports.
+Six to seven hours of exercise per day

-Accomodation : During the trip: 2 nights in huts (Day 1 & 3); with dinner & breakfast.
+Accomodation : 2 nights in hut (Day 1 & 3); with dinner & breakfast.

-Day 2: We have some hotel partners in Chamonix with special prices for our customers.
+Day 2: We have hotel partners in Chamonix with special prices for our guests.

 Documentation : Participants must have mountain sports insurance with repatriation cover.
 We strongly recommend that this also includes cancellation cover.
 You can take out insuranc when you sign up.
 Participants must also take valid ID with them.